jasonepaul/cnn-horse-or-human/README.md

 this on an entirely different classification problem.
 I usedTensorFlow's VGG16 CNN model with the pre-trained weights for the filter layers, and added fully connected layers that were subsequently trained to my problem.
 The resulting model had 16 layers (13 filter, 1 flatten, 2 fully connected dense) for 14.7 million trainable parameters.
-This turned out to be highly successful with an accuracy on the test data of 99.6%.
+This model turned out to be highly successful with an accuracy on the test data of 99.6%.